1948 United States presidential election in Arkansas

-Vote

-With the state's Democratic electors pledged to Truman, the incumbent President and running mate Kentucky Senator Alben W. Barkley easily carried Arkansas with 61.72% of the popular vote, against New York Governor Thomas Dewey and California Governor Earl Warren's 21.02% of the popular vote.
+With the state's Democratic electors pledged to Truman, the incumbent President and running mate Kentucky Senator Alben W. Barkley easily carried Arkansas with 61.72 percent of the popular vote, against New York Governor Thomas E. Dewey and California Governor Earl Warren's 21.02 percent of the popular vote.
 Vis-à-vis the 1944 election, Truman picked up Benton County and Searcy County, the latter of which had previously only voted Democratic once since the Civil War.

 Thurmond, running as a third-party candidate, was able to capture 16.52 percent of Arkansas' vote.
 The Dixiecrats ran strongest in the Delta region of the state where Truman's Civil Rights and "Fair Deal" policies were most feared by the powerful Black Belt planters; Thurmond carried three counties with entirely nonvoting black majorities and was second in twenty-eight others.
 However, in the hilly northwestern half of the state, Thurmond failed to crack 5 percent of the vote in eighteen counties.
 As of the 2020 presidential election, this is the last election in which Benton County and Sebastian County voted for a Democratic presidential candidate.
 Arkansas was also the only state in the entire country where Norman Thomas beat Henry Wallace.

+Campaign

+The Republican Party of Arkansas voted to send an uncommitted fourteen member delegation to the Republican National Convention.

+Thurmond won 17% of the white vote.